Iran Population 2014

 From 1880 till 1920 the population of Iran remained at 10 million or below.
 From 1920 on it increased steadily, and the population rate reached 20 million by 1955.
 Then, according to the statistics, the drastic increase made the population reach 50 million in 1985.
 After increasing to 60 in 1995, it grew straight up to 70 million in 2005.
 The population statistics graph shows how dramatically the population had been increasing from year to year, and now the population of Iran is over 78 million.

 Life Expectancy in Iran

 From the year 1960 to 1977 the life expectancy of Iran kept on growing steadily from 43 to 57.
 Then coming closer to the 1980s, life expectancy suddenly dropped to 50 and a little below 50.
 In 1985 it started to grow and reached 70 by the year 2000.
 In 2014, the life expectancy is estimated to be around 73.

 The major part (89%) of the population in Iran is Shi'a Muslim, 10% is Sunni Muslim, and the remaining 1% are Christian, Zorastrian, Baha’i and Jewish.
 Iran's census of the population in 1956 was about 19 million.
 Then the population accelerated during the latter half of the 20th century and reached 75 million by 2009.
 However, the birth rate dropped to 1.29% in July 2012.
-Iran’s population rate is expected to reach 105 million by 2050.
+Iran’s population rate is expected to be over 100 million by 2050.